Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Escherichiosis

-What antibiotic to drink for bacterial diarrhea
+What antibiotic to take for bacterial diarrhea

 After taking antibiotics, you need to restore the intestinal microflora